Baked [Leftover] Ropa Vieja Chimichanga

 Set out a large sheet pan (use two sheet pans if one pan cannot easily hold the chimichangas and broccoli).

-Melt second portion of butter in the microwave.
+Melt the butter in the microwave.
 Brush over top and sides of chimichangas.

 Toss broccoli with oil, cumin, and some salt and pepper.
 Spread broccoli on the other half of the pan.